- Class Description and Learning Outcomes

 Feedback / Suggestions

-An overall percentage score will be computed from the items and associated weights listed in the table below.
-To compute your current grade, enter your percentage scores in the boxes for assessments that have been completed.
+An overall score will be computed from the items and associated weights listed in the table below.
+To compute your current grade, enter your percentage scores in the boxes for completed assessments.
 To project your future grade, also include percentages for future assessments.
 [It is your responsibility to track your scores on the individual assessments.]

 Letter grades will be assigned by comparing your overall percentage (rounded to a whole number) to the values shown below: